naveedalirehmani/Obsidian/Microservices/Architecture..md

 1. **Preferred authentication strategy**
    The recommended approach is using **http-only cookies** for managing client sessions, paired with **JWT (JSON Web Tokens)** for authentication.

+2. **Who validates the token?**
+   We’ll create a **shared library** for validating JWTs.
+Each microservice will use this library to validate tokens, avoiding the need to forward requests to the **auth** service each time.
+This has two benefits:
+   - No need for inter-service dependencies where every service has to ask the auth service to validate tokens.
+   - Each service will be able to handle token validation on its own, without duplicating code in each service.